linode/docs/docs/guides/applications/cloud-storage/how-to-install-owncloud-ubuntu-20-04/index.md

 - You own a small business and want to keep everything in-house.
 - You need an expandable storage solution.

-This tutorial walks you through the steps to install ownCloud on Debian 10, one of the most reliable operating systems on the market.
-There are only a few steps to install ownCloud on Debian.
-You [install the LAMP (Linux Apache MySQL/MariaDB PHP) stack](/docs/guides/how-to-install-a-lamp-stack-on-debian-10/); create a database and database user; configure Apache; and set up ownCloud using its graphical user interface.
+This tutorial walks you through the steps to install ownCloud on Ubuntu 20.04, one of the most user-friendly server operating systems available.
+There are only a few steps to install ownCloud on Ubuntu 20.04.
+You [install the LAMP (Linux Apache MySQL/MariaDB PHP) stack](docs/guides/how-to-install-a-lamp-stack-on-ubuntu-18-04/); create a database and database user; configure Apache; and set up ownCloud using its graphical user interface.

 ## Before You Begin